 Look forward to this beautiful Hanseatic city and discover the worth seeing gable town hall, the market square with the Hanseatic renovated gable and patrician houses and visit the interesting museum of cultural history, the gives deep insight into the history of the city and Pomerania.

 With a wonderful cruise to the small and famous island Hiddensee start your cycle tour.
 Explore by bike the small village, today with museum, island church and captain-house it is the cultural center of the island and also resort, artist colony and farming .
-Marvel at the 28 m high lighthouse and watch in peace cranes, geese, ducks and waders before you transfer to Rügen.
+Marvel at the 28 m high lighthouse and watch in peace cranes, geese, ducks and waders before you transfer to Schaprode and with the ferry in Wittow (not inclusive) to the Northern part of Rügen.
 Overnight in a historic manor in the quiet northeast of the island.

 Silent on country roads, roads with little traffic and along the coast you explore on your round tour the peninsula Wittow.
 Discover small and pompous estates and mansions and look forward to the memorial area Cape Arkona, that extends idyllic 45 m beyond the Baltic Sea.
 Marvel at the square lighthouse which was designed by Karl Schinkel Friedich, the castle wall from the 12th century and the fishing village of Vitt.